mbelveder/ero-lh-class/README.md

 # eROSITA Lockman Hole source classification

-## Binary classification (extragalactic or not) of the eROSITA LH sources
+Binary classification (extragalactic or not) of the eROSITA LH sources; creation procedure of the eROSITA Lockman Hole catalog.

 ### Requirements